 You can check them out on their homepage Ingólfsskáli.

-I have written another travel-blog on Ingólfur and Ingólfsskáli The Viking Settler Ingólfur Arnarson, Mt.
+I have written another travel-blog about Ingólfur and Ingólfsskáli The Viking Settler Ingólfur Arnarson, Mt.
 Ingólfsfjall and Ingólfsskáli Turf Longhouse in South-Iceland

 I can trace my ancestry back to the first Viking settlers here in Iceland in ca 874 AD.
 But I haven't got much to show for my Viking ancestry other than my genes, as the Viking stuff is still buried somewhere, or kept at Þjóðminjasafnið - the National Museum of Iceland.